wescale/kubernetes-formation/Day-3/deployment_strategies/exercise-5/README.md

 watch kubectl get pods -o wide
 ```

-Verify you get a new version of the website in your broser.
+Verify you get a new version of the website in your browser.

 ## RollBack to v1.0
 ```sh